-Sales Ready Leads are hard to get.
+Sales Ready Leads are a necessity, but hard to develop

 Clients rely on us to manage numerous mid-funnel, inside sales campaign types including: